owencoles/click-miner/README.md

 checks it against the current network target.

 It's not a real mining tool in any competitive sense — it will essentially never find a block.
-It's a toy / educational visualization of exactly what a miner does, one hash at a time.
-Be your own miner (lol).
+It's a fun educational visualization of exactly what a miner does, one hash at a time.

 ## Features